HeliosZhao/SHADE/README.md

 <!-- ## Pytorch Implementation -->
 ### Installation
+This paper is trained and evaluated on two NVIDIA RTX 3090 GPUs.
 Clone this repository and install the following packages.
 ```
 conda create -n shade python=3.7
 conda activate shade